IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

    contains a buffer to receive the JSON document following a success read.

 `buff_len`
    contains the length of the buffer to receive the document.
-If the buffer is to small to contain the document, a x'51' error is returned to the caller along with the required buffer length.
+The buffer may be larger than the returned document, however, if the buffer is to small to contain the document, a x'51' error is returned to the caller along with the required buffer length.
+For successful reads, the actual length of the document is returned.

 `key`
    C-string containing the keyname associated with either the primary or a secondary index and ending with one byte of x'00'.